Search for a Gravitational-Wave Background from Sound Speed Resonance from Advanced LIGO and Advanced Virgo's First Three Observing Runs: SGWB from SSR

 In this paper, we focus solely on the first peak, located at the characteristic scale $k_*$, while neglecting the contributions from higher-order peaks.
 This choice is justified by the fact that the amplitudes of the peaks at higher orders are exponentially suppressed, making their impact on the power spectrum significantly less pronounced compared to the first peak.
 By concentrating on the first peak, we can capture the dominant effects of sound speed resonance on the primordial curvature perturbations and simplify the analysis without sacrificing essential physical insights.

 In the framework of the Newtonian gauge, the perturbed metric takes the following form:

 where $\Phi$ represents the Bardeen potential, which characterizes the scalar perturbations, and $h_{ij}$ denotes the tensor perturbations.
-We neglect the contributions from first-order GWs, vector perturbations, and anisotropic stress, as they are considered subdominant~\cite{Baumann:2007zm,Weinberg:2003ur,Watanabe:2006qe}.
-Following the formalism presented in Refs.~\cite{Kohri:2018awv,Espinosa:2018eve}, the energy density of SIGWs at the epoch of matter-radiation equality can be expressed as
+We neglect the contributions from first-order GWs, vector perturbations, and anisotropic stress, as they are considered subdominant~\cite{Baumann:2007zm,Weinberg:2003ur,Watanabe:2006qe}. {The Bardeen potential in the Fourier space, $\Phi_{\bm{k}}$, can be connected to the comoving curvature perturbations $\zeta_{\bm{k}}$ in the radiation-dominated era through the transfer function,